PartyOf2: 2023–2024: I Was Mature For My Age, But I Was Still A Child and TJOnline's departure

 On April 25, 2023, the group released "Funkfest", the lead single from their debut studio album, I Was Mature For My Age, But I Was Still A Child.
 "Funkfest" was followed by "Nasty" and "Peak" on June 6 and June 15, respectively.
 I Was Mature For My Age, But I Was Still A Child was released on June 27th.

 On March 8, 2024, the group released The Addendum - I Was Mature For My Age, But I Was Still A Child, a deluxe edition of their debut album.
 On March 20, TJOnline announced his departure from Grouptherapy, with Swim and Jadagrace to continue as a duo.

 2025–present

-On January 16, 2025, the duo announced their new name, "PARTYOF2".
-Alongside it, they dropped a song and a music video titled “we owe you an explanation”.
+On January 16, 2025, the duo announced their new name, PartyOf2.
+Alongside the announcement, they released a song with a music video titled "we owe you an explanation".

-On March 14, 2025, the duo released an EP titled “we owe you an explanation”, the first project under their new moniker and to be released by Def Jam Recordings.
+On March 14, 2025, the duo released an EP titled we owe you an explanation, the first project under their new moniker and to be released by Def Jam Recordings.

-On April 2, 2025, a music video for the single “poser” was released, becoming the duo’s most popular single and first video in the group’s history to reach over a million views on YouTube.
+On April 2, 2025, a music video for the single "poser" was released, becoming the duo's most popular single and first video in their history to reach over a million views on YouTube.

-On September 5, 2025, the duo announced their debut album “AMERIKA’S TOP NEXT PARTY” which was released on October 17, 2025.
-The album was supported by the singles “JUST DANCE 2”, “FRIENDLY FIRE”, and “OUT OF BODY”.
+On September 5, 2025, the duo announced their debut album Amerika's Next Top Party!, which was released on October 17, 2025.
+The album was supported by the singles "JUST DANCE 2", "FRIENDLY FIRE", and "OUT OF BODY".